 GEOG2109.
-Structures, processes and mobilities of human populations (6 credits)
+Population geography and social development (6 credits)

 This course aims to provide students with a fundamental understanding of human population issues and problems in our contemporary world from a geographical perspective.
-Major concepts, theories and definitions in population geography will first be introduced, and the patterns and trends in fertility, mortality and migration of human populations in different parts of the world will be illustrated.
-A variety of empirical cases from different geographical scale (from global, national to local) will be used to demonstrate how population issues are both shaped by and engender economic, political, social, cultural and environmental changes.
-Topics investigated in the course include: high level of fertility in poor countries, ageing population in advanced economies, the HIV-AIDS pandemic and major health problems in different parts of the world.
+Major concepts, theories and definitions in Population Geography will first be introduced, and the patterns and trends in fertility, mortality and migration of human populations in different parts of the world Example from across the world will be drawn to demonstrate the varying regional will be illustrated. patterns of population, and how different patterns of population affect pathways of social change and development in specific contexts.
+Topics investigated in the course include: population data and global population trends; population composition and structures; ageing and elderly care; internal migration; international migration; asylum seekers and refugees; cultural policies and politics of migration; population and health issues; population and environmental sustainability.
 Policies adopted to address these population-related issues will also be discussed and analysed.
-In addition to a general delineration of population geography, this course will have a specific focus on the latest population changes and mobilities in China.
-It gives students a broad overview of the implication of China, which is characterized by the world's largest population and unprecedented population mobility, for the understanding of population patterns in the world.
+In addition to a general delineration of Population Geography, this course will have a specific focus on the latest population changes and mobilities in East Asian societies, especially challenges of population deficit and ageing in Mainland China, Hong Kong, Taiwan, Korea and Japan.
+The course is useful for students majoring in geography, urban studies, urban planning, social work, sociology, public administration, etc. to get an overview of population trends and public policy directions around the world.